acrandal/Gesture_PAJ7620/README.md

 NOTE: if you change modes (gesture to cursor or cursor to gesture) the speed shall return to normal speed until you call setGameSpeed() again.

+### Object Size and Brightness ###

+In Gesture mode, there are metrics about the visible object available.
+Notably, you can pull the "brightness" (IR reflected light) and size (pixels) of any object in view.

+- sensor.getObjectBrightness();
+- sensor.getObjectSize();

+Brightness is measured on a scale of 0..255 with no units.
+Size is 0..900 where the value is how many pixels of the 30x30 IR camera are picking up an object.

 ---

 ## Library History ##